How to Spend an Adventure-Filled Day in Page, AZ

 Lodging and Logistics

 One other consideration is how many nights to stay in Page.
 Excluding houseboat rental (which could be fun to do for water-lovers for an extended period of time), I would say 2-3 nights would be enough for most people.
-The first day would probably just be driving to Page, then hit an Antelope Canyon Tour, the dam and visitor center, and New Wave or Hanging Gardens.
+The first day would probably just be driving to Page, then hit an Antelope Canyon Tour, the Glen Canyon Dam and visitor center, and New Wave or Hanging Gardens.
 The next day check out Horseshoe Bend and as you leave, stop at Toadstool Hoodoos.
-For those that like longer hikes or want to book a 4x4 tour, spend that third night and do a full day hiking Buckskin or reserve a tour to see White Pocket.
+For those that like longer hikes or want to book a 4x4 tour, spend that third night and do a full day hike Buckskin or reserve a tour to see White Pocket.

 Things to Do In or Near Page, Arizona

 In the map below, I have hyperlinks so you can jump to different sections within the post.
 At the end of each section there is a link back to the map.
 Simply reading the post top to bottom is also an option.
-I also have links to separate posts that I’ve written, with more information about each place to visit
+I also have links to separate posts that I’ve written, with more information about each place to visit.

 1 - Antelope Canyon / Rattlesnake Canyon - Antelope Canyon and Rattlesnake Canyon are slot canyons that require purchasing a ticket and using a tour guide.
 The hikes are relatively easy, although some tours require steps or use of a ladder.
 Tickets are expensive, but this slot canyon is incredible.